(Updated January 9th 2018)

 - Complex Care Management Course offered by MiCMRC.
 For course details and registration visit http://micmrc.org/training/micmrc-complex-care-management-course

 C. In addition to the above, both Care Managers and Coordinators, newly hired or existing must complete on line training via webinar(s) & eLearning modules as indicated in the table below.
 Access to the on line training is located at the bottom of this page.

 Note: Exisitng Care Coordiantors and Care Managers that have completed the MiCMRC approved self-management course and/or the MiCMRC Complex Care Management course are not required to attend the courses again.

 Longitudinal Learning Activity Requirements per Year

-- Each Care manager and Care Coordinator must complete a total of twelve (12) of education per year.
-The requirement of training throughout the year is termed “longitudinal learning activity” This can be satisfied by either:
+The PCMH Initiative maintains the expectation that all Care Managers and Coordinators will maintain their current licensure/certification, including the requirements to seek continuing education approved by the appropriate professional organization/association.
+To support this expectation, the Initiative requires each Care Manager and Care Coordinator must complete a total of twelve (12) hours of education per year.
+The requirement of training throughout the year is termed “longitudinal learning activity.”
+This can be satisfied by either:

 SIM PCMH Required Self-Study Modules